TransLinkForecasting/rtmdoc/docs/coding_standard.md

 # Coding Standard

-The coding standard for the RTM has two major comonent: guideline and compliance.
+The coding standard for the RTM has two major components: guideline and compliance.
 Coding Standard Guideline spell out the best practices around the design of the RTM code.
 It is comprised of 3 elements: styles, function abstraction, data management.
 Following the guideline ensures the programming paradigm used by all developers of the RTM remain the consistent.
 Code Standard Compliance refers to the set of tools and procedures employed to ensure that the guideline has been met.
-The code review standards will be enforce through our [code review] process.
+The code review standards will be enforced through our [code review] process.

 ## General Guideline